EfthimiosVlahos/EKS-Fargate-2048-Orchestration/README.md

 This phase includes the deployment of the 2048 game using Kubernetes resources managed by AWS Fargate.
 A Fargate profile is created for the game deployment, followed by the setup of necessary Kubernetes resources such as Deployments, Services, and Ingress.
 This demonstrates deploying and managing a real-time application in a cloud-native environment effectively.

-### Sample App Deployment

-In addition to the 2048 game, the project also involves deploying a sample Linux-based application.
-This demonstrates the flexibility of EKS and Fargate in handling various types of workloads and the ability to cater to a wide range of application requirements.

 ## Conclusion